nightbot/docs/app-beta.md

 Sort: 2
 */

 In order to provide some extra functionality to song requests, we've created a small app for Windows and OSX.
-With this app, you'll be able to show the current song in your streaming software (OBS/XSplit/etc.), use hotkeys for song requests, and use Spotify for song requests.
+With this app you'll be able to show the current song in your streaming software (such as OBS) and use hotkeys for song requests.

 ## Download